aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to DIF in Android Applications or Online App" h2="Export DOTX to DIF in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOTX to DIF conversion feature inside your android applications.
-Firstly, you can convert DOTX to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to DIF.
+<h2>Why to Convert</h2>

+The DOTX file format is a Microsoft Office Open XML template file used to store documents, such as letters, resumes, and other documents.
+It is a template file that can be used to create new documents with the same formatting and layout.
+The DIF file format is a data interchange format used to store data in a tabular format.
+It is used to transfer data between different applications, such as spreadsheets, databases, and other programs.

+<h2>How Aspose.Total helps for dotx to dif conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate document manipulation and conversion features into their Android applications.
+It includes the Aspose.Words for Android via Java API, which can be used to convert DOTX files to HTML.
+The Aspose.Cells for Java API can then be used to convert the HTML to DIF.
+This allows developers to quickly and easily convert DOTX files to DIF without having to write any additional code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}